-A Registered Dietitian's Guide to Essential Supplements for a Vegan Diet is a research-backed approach to staying healthy and thriving on a plant-based lifestyle.
-A well-planned vegan diet can provide most of the nutrients your body needs, but a few key supplements help fill in the gaps.
-While whole plant foods offer an abundance of vitamins, minerals, and antioxidants, some nutrients are harder to obtain in optimal amounts without supplementation.
+A Registered Dietitian's Guide to Essential Supplements for a Vegan & Vegetarian Diet is a research-backed approach to thriving on a plant-based lifestyle.
+A well-planned vegan or vegetarian diet provides most nutrients, but a few key supplements can help fill in the gaps where optimal amounts are harder to achieve from food alone.
+Modern nutrition should focus on optimizing health, not merely preventing deficiency.

 Always consult a healthcare provider before starting any new supplement regimen, especially if you have existing health conditions or concerns.

 This blog post was inspired by my Strong Bone Foods Guide, Menopause Diet Guide, and my Vegan Food List for Beginners.
-You might also be interested in how different cooking methods can produce harmful substances called Advanced Glycation End-products (AGEs), which may accelerate aging.
 Visit my nutrition articles here.

 Jump to: